-General Fund reports capital outlays as expenditures.
-However, in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation expense.
+General Fund reports capital outlays and right-to-use outlays as expenditures.
+However, in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation or amortization expense.

 See accompanying notes to the basic financial statements.